roydejong/BeatSaberServerBrowser/README.md

 Extract the downloaded ZIP file to your Beat Saber installation directory.

-If the mod is installed successfully, you will see `ServerBrowser.dll` in your Beat Saber `Plugins` directory.
+If the mod is installed successfully, you should see `ServerBrowser.dll` in your Beat Saber `Plugins` directory.
+It will only load if you also have the right dependencies like MultiplayerCore.

 ## How it works